xim3320/SPaRTAN/SPaRTAN_python/README.md

 	2. Copy the .so(.pyd) file into "SPaRTAN_python" folder

-- build cythKrnPlus extension modue
+- build cythKrnPlus extension module

 	1. Go to folder "cythKrnPlus built", then execute the command: